 I’ve been working from home on Mondays or both Mondays and Fridays for the past ten years.
 This was a way for me to practice some semblance of sanity while being a solo mom who worked long hours for some extremely busy professionals.

-However, these are difficult times and almost everyone, especially in large cities where we are being asked to stay home.
+However, these are difficult times and almost everyone, especially in large cities, are being asked to stay home.
 While working from home normally would be something to look forward to, having children can make this situation more stressful and demanding.
 What can you do?
 Your kids need your attention and you are “right there”.
 But you have to continue to earn a living because like it or not, you are one of the blessed ones.
 Many just lost their jobs, period.

 But nothing may have prepared you for the complications that arise from having your children home from school on an extended basis.
 After all, you didn’t plan this.
 We are being knocked for six with seemingly daily changes that are drastically affecting how we live, move and work.